AarjavSatia/GSOC-24_DeepLense_Common_Task/README.md

 ![ROC plot showing individual ROC curves for all three classes](https://github.com/AarjavSatia/GSOC-24_DeepLense_Common_Task/blob/main/images/MultiROC_1.png?raw=true)  | ![ROC plot showing an average ROC curve for all three classes](https://github.com/AarjavSatia/GSOC-24_DeepLense_Common_Task/blob/main/images/MultiROC_2.png?raw=true)
 ### Dataset:
 #### Dataset Description:
 <p>The dataset consists of 30,000 training images and 7,500 validation images, all of size 150x150 pixels.
 All images are stored as one channel numpy arrays.
 In the training set each class (no, sphere and vort) has an equal distribution  of 10,000 samples each.
-The same is followed in the validation set.</p> The three classes of the data are shown below:
+The same is followed in the validation set.</p>
+<p>The three classes of the data are shown below:</p>

 <p align="center">
   <img src="https://github.com/AarjavSatia/GSOC-24_DeepLense_Common_Task/blob/main/images/classification_data_description.png?raw=true" alt="Three classes of the data."  />